Model#

 AI Models#

-, users can instruct SmartSim to load
+When configuring a Model, users can instruct SmartSim to load

-Machine Learning (ML) models to the Orchestrator
+Machine Learning (ML) models to the Orchestrator.
+ML models added

-prior to the execution of the Model
+are loaded into the Orchestrator prior to the execution of the Model.
+To load an ML model

-, SmartSim users can provide the ML model in-memory or specify the file path
+to the Orchestrator, SmartSim users can provide the ML model in-memory or specify the file path

-function.
+when using the Model.add_ml_model function.
 SmartSim solely supports loading an ML model from file

-.
+for use within standalone Orchestrator(s).
 The supported ML frameworks are TensorFlow,

 TensorFlow-lite, PyTorch, and ONNX.